 The University of Miami School of Law is prominently positioned, both academically and geographically, for the study of international arbitration.
 This is because Miami is the “portal to the Americas” and a well sought-after venue for resolving disputes through arbitration.
 The School of Law has created a unique infrastructure for interaction with local professionals who have extensive knowledge and experience in international arbitration as well as a wide network of contacts, particularly in the Americas.

 Students in this program are taught by an internationally renowned faculty, comprising of “world-class arbitrators”, including Jan Paulsson Michael Klein Distinguished Scholar Chair, J. Martin Hunter and Carolyn Lamm - all recognized by International Who’s Who of Commercial Arbitration, Chambers & Partners Global-wide, the Legal 500 in International Arbitration and 2013-2014 Top Lawyers.

-The program, open to U.S. and foreign law graduates, offers specialized theoretical and practical courses in international arbitration.
+The program, open to U.S. and foreign law graduates, offers specialized theoretical and practical courses arbitration.
 In addition, there is a broad selection of related subjects including course offerings with a focus on Latin America for future practitioners wishing to pursue a career involving interests in that region.
-Click here to view a list of the program's requirements and courses.

-The Faculty Chair for the Specialization in International Arbitration is Professor Jan Paulsson, holder of the Michael Klein Distinguished Scholar Chair.
+The International Arbitration LL.M. program is led by: Professor Jan Paulsson, holder of the Michael Klein Distinguished Scholar Chair.